tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 ### Task 1: Install Oracle XE

-1. Connect to your Lab VM, as you did in Task 4 of the [Before the Hands-on Lab](./Before%20the%20lab.md) exercise.
+1. Connect to your Lab VM, as you did in Task 4 of the [Before the HOL](./Before%20the%20HOL.md) exercise

     - **User name**: demouser
     - **Password**: Password.1!!

 2. In a web browser on your Lab VM, navigate to <http://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html>

-3. On the Oracle Database Express Edition 11g Release 2 page, accept the license agreement, and select **Oracle Database 11g Express Edition Release 2 for Windows x64**.
+3. On the Oracle Database Express Edition 11g Release 2 page, accept the license agreement, and select **Oracle Database 11g Express Edition Release 2 for Windows x64**

     ![Accept the license agreement and Oracle Database 11g Express Edition Release 2 for Windows x64 are highlighted under Oracle Database Express Edition 11g Release 2.](./media/oracle-11g-download.png "Oracle 11g download")